Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Introduction

 \subsection{Motivation and Prior Work}

 Humans come to learn and use rare grammatical structures, even if they have encountered those structures only rarely or even not at all \citep{pullum2002empirical,pearl2022poverty}.
-For instance, humans accept the grammaticality of the PiPP construction (``surprising though it may be...'') even where the preposed element crosses a finite close boundary (``surprising though I know it may be that...'') \citep{pullum2017theory} and even though they may plausibly have \textit{never} encountered such a sentence in their linguistic experience.\footnote{\citet{potts2023pipps} found that the finite-clause-crossing PiPP occurred in only 56 sentences out of a corpus of over 7 billion sentences, which is sufficiently rare that an adult English speaker may never have encountered this construction!} How people come to know an utterance is grammatical has occupied a central place in linguistics.
+For instance, humans accept the grammaticality of the PiPP construction (``surprising though it may be...'') even where the preposed element crosses a finite close boundary (``surprising though I know it may be that...'') \citep{pullum2017theory} and even though they may plausibly have \textit{never} encountered such a sentence in their linguistic experience \citep[see][for corpus estimate]{potts2023pipps}.
+How people come to know an utterance is grammatical has occupied a central place in linguistics.
 Specifically, mastery of never-before-encountered grammatical structures has been taken to mean that people are endowed with innate linguistic knowledge \citep{chomsky_knowledge_1986,chomsky_syntactic_1957,chomsky_aspects_1965}.

 Recent evidence, though, suggests that Large Language Models (LLMs) can learn complex grammar \citep{wilcox-etal-2018-rnn,futrell-etal-2019-neural,linzen-etal-2016-assessing,mahowald2024dissociating} even from human-scale amounts of input \citep{warstadt-etal-2023-findings,eldan2023tinystories,huebner-etal-2021-babyberta}.
-This raises the possibility that input data, along with an appropriately sophisticated or weakly biased statistical learning mechanism, is sufficient for learning rare constructions by allowing for models to emergently learn appropriate grammatical abstraction \citep{baroni2022proper,piantadosi2023modern}.

-But modern LLMs often have access to much more training input than people do and thus might memorize rare constructions in a way that humans can't \citep{warstadt2022artificial,warstadt-etal-2023-findings}.
-The possibility that LLMs are ``stochastic parrots'' \citep{bender2021dangers} that rely heavily on memorization, much more so than humans, is a common criticism of using LLMs to study human language \citep[e.g.,][]{chomsky2023nyt}.
+This raises the possibility that input data, along with an appropriately sophisticated or weakly biased statistical learning mechanism, is sufficient for learning rare constructions by allowing for models to emergently learn appropriate grammatical abstraction \citep{baroni2022proper,misra-and-kim-2023-catabs}.
+But modern LLMs often have access to much more training input than people do and thus might memorize in a way that humans cannot \citep{linzen-2020-accelerate, warstadt2022artificial,warstadt-etal-2023-findings}.
+The possibility that LLMs are ``stochastic parrots'' \citep{bender2021dangers}, heavily reliant on memorization, is a common criticism of using LLMs to study human language \citep[e.g.,][]{chomsky2023nyt}.